Adroiti/docs-for-code-review-tools/RuboCop/Style-FlipFlop.md

 ## Description

-This cop looks for uses of flip flop operator.
+This rule looks for uses of flip flop operator.

 ## Further Reading